istvanfedak/spot-buddy/docs/gitGuide.md

 whereby: <name> is the name of the remote server, can be whatever you want it to be
          <url> is the URL of the repository, in most cases this will end with a .git

-### example: git remote add gitlab https://github.com/istvan-vonfedak/SpotBuddy/
+### example: git remote add https://github.com/istvan-vonfedak/SpotBuddy/
-         (This will add a remote git connection called gitlab to this repository)
+         (This will add a remote git connection to this repository)

 ## STEP THREE: Pull from remote repository